1. 10 Questions for the Dalai Lama (2006)

 Summary: Tackling some of the fundamental questions of our time with footage and observations from trips throughout India and the Middle East, this movie features the wisdom of one of the most well-known spiritual leaders.

 Summary: This movie uses real footage and interviews to tell the story of the Hindu swami Yogananda, who brought yoga and meditation to the West in the 1920s.

 3. Dying to Know (2014)

-Summary: This film chronicles the more than 50-year friendship of Harvard psychology professors Timothy Leary and Richard Albert.
-It highlights Albert’s journey to the East and his transformation to becoming the spiritual teacher known as Ram Dass, and explores what both men think about the meaning of life and death.
+Summary: This film chronicles the more than 50-year friendship of Harvard psychology professors Timothy Leary and Richard Alpert.
+It highlights Alpert’s journey to the East and his transformation to becoming the spiritual teacher known as Ram Dass, and explores what both men think about the meaning of life and death.

 4. The Five People You Meet in Heaven (2004)

 Genre: Drama, Fantasy